App Icon

 Why do some people dump 10 bags of shock into a pool, yet it stays green?
 The answer is the relationship between Free Chlorine (FC) and Cyanuric Acid (CYA).

 CYA acts like sunscreen for your chlorine, protecting it from burning off in the sun.
 However, CYA also binds to the chlorine, making it work slower.
 The higher your CYA, the higher your chlorine must be to effectively kill algae.
-If your CYA is over 60 ppm, it requires massive, sometimes impossible, amounts of chlorine to sanitize the pool.
-This is often referred to as "Chlorine Lock."

 To actively kill an algae bloom (the SLAM method), your Free Chlorine target must be roughly 40% of your CYA level.
 For example, if your CYA is 40, your SLAM target is 16 ppm.